harryposner/riddler_solutions/2019-09-13/classic.md

 > and (2) no state abbreviation occurs more than once.

 # My solution

-The longest chain we can make using just states and possessions is `FMPWVAKSCTNVIARIDCOHINMNCALASDE`.
+The longest chain we can make using just states and possessions is `FMPWVAKSCTNVIARIDCOHINMNCALASDE` (31 characters).
 It's not unique (`FMNVAKSCTNMPWVIARIDCOHINCALASDE` is just as long), but there aren't any longer chains.
-My code is still running for the case including military postal abbreviations.
+My code is still running for the case including military postal abbreviations, but working from the solution above, I can fit in `FMAAPWVAKSCTNVIARIDCOHINMNCALASDE` (33 characters)

 # How I did it